rogue-hack-lab/rhl-mediawiki-skin/README.md

 which says that it is a free font.
 If we settle on it, we should consider dropping a donation on the creator via that link.

+Note also: to deploy on lab, I had to edit /usr/share/mediawiki/resources/Resources.php to have a block for the rhlskin to point at the top CSS files; copied the monobook block.
+The original version of Resources.php is in Resources.php.orig